Skip to main content

 Our team can create a professional-looking interactive map that is ready to be used on any device.
 See examples of our work here.

-• Any file should have the outlines of the rooms, halls, as well as restrooms and other elements.
+• The file should have the outlines of the rooms, halls, restrooms, and other elements.

-• DXF/DWG files should have booths as polylines or polygons.
+• In DWG/DXF files, booths should be drawn as polylines or polygons.

-• Booth labels/ID on one layer within the polygon to which they are attached to.
+• Booth labels/ID should be on the same layer as the corresponding booth shape.
 Other numbers or texts should be on a separate layer.

-• Total number of booths on the floor plan
+• The total number of booths included on the floor plan.

-• Event (background) logos should be in high-quality SVG, PNG or JPG format.
+• Event (background) logos in high-quality SVG, PNG or JPG format.
 The image shouldn't exceed 4096 pixels.

 Timeline for a plan creation

-The floor plan design is usually done within 5–7 business days when ordered at least 3 weeks before the event or launch date.
-Floor plans over 1000 POIs, with multiple halls/levels or enhanced design features, are due at least 5 weeks in advance and created in 10 business days.
+The floor plan design is usually done within 7–10 business days when ordered at least 3 weeks before the event or launch date.
+Floor plans over 1000 POIs, with multiple halls/levels or Enhanced Design features, are due at least 5 weeks in advance and created in 10-14 business days.
 Urgent requests outside these timelines are possible with extra fees — please contact us to confirm.

 Modifying floor plans after delivery

 After the floor plan is delivered, the basic booth changes, such as adding, moving, renaming, resizing, and deleting, should be done by your team.
-It is very simple to do in the Floor Plan Designer; you can see the instructions in our tutorial.
-The ExpoFP team will handle more complex changes (five revisions are included).
+It is very simple to do in the Designer; you can see the instructions in our tutorial.
+The ExpoFP team will handle more complex changes (Five revisions are included.
+The final draft should be submitted 7 days before the event starting date.
+Event organizers can make unlimited changes at any time).

 The final floor plan draft should be submitted to ExpoFP no later than 7 days prior to the event date in order to have enough time for testing.
 Any work requested to be done on weekends will result in an extra charge.